ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 This month's Outstanding Oldies is Super Driver by izacchi, eLy, and Satellite!

 If you've been craving some classic 2015 map goodness, this one is for you.
-Teaming up almost 10 years ago, the trio cooked up this 4-minute map chock full of jumps and streams that'll bring you back to the good old days; hell, I even felt like I was teleported back to when I played osu! straight from school when I see this map.
+Teaming up almost 10 years ago, the trio cooked up this 4-minute map chock-full of jumps and streams that'll bring you back to the good old days; hell, I even felt like I was teleported back to when I played osu! straight from school when I see this map.
 It's a pretty underrated pick, only sitting around 70 favorites at the moment, but I promise you this map is a hidden gem classic.
 If 2015 sounds like your jam, then it's time to *super drive* yourself to play this map!

 [![](/wiki/shared/news/2025-08-14-project-loved-august-2025/1881706.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})